landsurveyorsunited/flex-twittersearch-widget/README.md

 3) Configure twittersearch.xml to point to the location of your TwitterSearch ouath proxy.
 The project won't work without this.
 These have been included with your download in the /oauthproxy directory.

 4) Install PHP OAuth proxy.
 As of May 2013, Twitter will require all applications to use OAuth authentication.
-Versions of the TwitterSearch widget prioer to v4 used un-authenticated GET requests and will stop working as of May 2013.
+Versions of the TwitterSearch widget prior to v4 used un-authenticated GET requests and will stop working as of May 2013.
 Here's the link to the [Twitter Search API doc](https://dev.twitter.com/docs/api/1.1/get/search/tweets).

 **IMPORTANT: ONLY a PHP proxy is available as of v4.**

 NOTE: Mac users.
 You will have to seperately install [Mcrypt](http://php.net/manual/en/book.mcrypt.php) libraries to test the proxy.

 NOTE: Windows Users.
-I believe that the PHP for Windows installs the Mcrypt libraries automaticallyq: [http://windows.php.net/index.php](http://windows.php.net/index.php).
+I believe that the PHP for Windows installs the Mcrypt libraries automatically: [http://windows.php.net/index.php](http://windows.php.net/index.php).

-The widget won't work without this and you'll see an error when you try to run the widget.
-You do not have to recompile if you get the wrong proxy url.
-Simply change location in the xml, save the file,then restart the browser tab or window and the new proxy location should take effect.
+The widget won't work without this OAuth proxy and you'll see an error when you try to run the widget.
+You do not have to recompile if you have the wrong proxy url set in the widgets config.xml.
+Simply change location in the file, save the file,then restart the application and the new proxy location should take effect.
 Sometimes, a user may have to flush their browser to ensure the changes took effect.

 IMPORTANT: If you don't add a proxy directory, then when you go to run/debug the project it will throw an error.
 Once you set up the proxy this error will go away.